Valtimar/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is my first and simple script in JS.
+It will be finished soon.